rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_4.md

 This works because of the semantic meaning of "title" in the Document's fields.

 # Summary
 This section showed how to add maps and location to your application.
-It showed, on the way, how to use the additionalActions property of the DocumentListScaffold to add functionality to your application.
+It showed, on the way, how to use the additionalActions property of the [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)to add functionality to your application.